Why Private School?

 Student-Teacher Ratio

 Private schools also tend to focus on controlling their class sizes.
 The NCES Schools and Staffing Survey found that “Private high schools, on average, are less than half the size of public schools.
 In central cities, for example, the average size of a private high school is 398, compared to 1,083 for a public school.”
 Students of private schools may have more opportunities to form relationships with their teachers, which can lead them to greater academic success.
-In such cases, a student is given help for his or her specific academic problems, which can allow the issue to be resolved quickly and correctly.
+In such cases, a student is given help for specific academic problems, which can allow the issue to be resolved quickly and correctly.
 Once any issues inhibiting a student’s progress have been addressed, the child can go on to achieve at his or her highest level.

-The Condition of Education 2018 found that “Placing students in small groups tends to foster close working relationships between teachers and students, thus enhancing learning, particularly among at-risk students and those in the early grades.”
-Also, small classes allow the teachers to better understand who your child is and his or her specific strengths and weaknesses.
+Small classes also allow the teachers to better understand your child and his or her specific strengths and weaknesses.
 Your child will also have more opportunities to speak up and participate in class discussions.
 In addition, students may be offered office hours during which the teacher will be available.
 Students who have worked closely with their teachers are less likely to feel intimidated about using such time to actively seek help from their teachers directly.

 Exposure to the Arts

-Private schools can create their own curriculum.
+Private schools can create their curriculum.
 Although they must ultimately prepare students with the same basic course as any other school, private schools also have the option to add various elements to their programs.
-Private school administrators often develop programs that emphasize the Arts, perhaps more so than local public schooling options.
-Schools may choose to produce elaborate plays and musicals, giving students unique opportunities to explore their talents and express themselves.
+Private school administrators often develop programs that emphasize the Arts, perhaps more than local public schooling options.
+Schools often choose to produce elaborate plays and musicals, giving students unique opportunities to explore their talents and express themselves.

 Potentially More Funds